jon-le0234/DoomScroller/README.md

 # Printing Instructions

-1. Pick a length for your DoomScroller's legs, either 150 mm (file 1a) or 220 mm (file 1b).
+1. Pick a length for your DoomScroller's legs.
+    - Either 150 mm (file 1a) or 220 mm (file 1b).
     - I'm 5'10" (178 cm) tall, and I prefer the 220 mm legs myself.
+2. Pick a mounting style.
+    - Most users will need the Frame (7b).
-2, Pick a mounting style. iPhone 12 and 13 users may want to use the MagFace (7a), and most users will need the Frame (7b).
+    - iPhone 12 and newer may want to use the MagFace (7a).

-Files are listed from bottom to top of the DoomScroller.
-Printing a plate with the 150 mm legs and Frame mount with a Prusa i3 MK3S, it takes about 8 hours at 0.300 mm layer height.
+3. Files are listed from bottom to top of the DoomScroller.

+Printing a plate with the 150 mm legs and Frame mount with a Prusa i3 MK3S will take about 8 hours at 0.300 mm layer height.

 ## Non-3D-Printed Parts Required